About the Author

 If you suffer a long-term disability for more than six months, Banner will waive your monthly premiums if you have the Waiver of Premium benefit as a policy rider.

-Keep in mind, all of these riders will add to your monthly premium.
+Keep in mind that all of these riders will be added to your monthly premium.
 The more you add, the more your monthly premium will be.

 Does your disability policy have riders?
 Read Disability Riders that Increase Benefits Over Time.